Silage: Haylage

-Haylage sometimes refers to high dry matter silage of around 40% to 60%, typically made from hay.
-Horse haylage is usually 60% to 70% dry matter, made in small bales or larger bales.
+Haylage sometimes refers to high-dry-matter silage of around 40–60%, typically made from hay.
+Horse haylage is usually 60–70% dry matter, made in small bales or larger bales.

 Handling of wrapped bales is most often with some type of gripper that squeezes the plastic-covered bale between two metal parts to avoid puncturing the plastic.
-Simple fixed versions are available for round bales which are made of two shaped pipes or tubes spaced apart to slide under the sides of the bale, but when lifted will not let it slip through.
+Simple fixed versions are available for round bales, which are made of two shaped pipes or tubes spaced apart to slide under the sides of the bale, but when lifted will not let it slip through.
 Often used on the tractor's loader as an attachment called a bale grabber, they incorporate a trip tipping mechanism which can flip the bales over on to the flat side or end for storage on the thickest plastic layers.